marinapapa/a-new-HoPE-model/README.md

 _Papadopoulou M, Hildenbrandt H, Sankey DWE, Portugal SJ, Hemelrijk CK (2022) Selforganization of collective escape in pigeon flocks.
 PLoS Comput Biol 18(1): e1009772. https://doi.org/10.1371/journal.pcbi.1009772_

 and extended here for:
 _Papadopoulou, M., Hildenbrandt H., Sankey, D.W.E., Portugal S.J.,and Hemelrijk, C.K.
-"Emergence of splits and collective turns in pigeon flocks under predation".
-Submitted._
+2022 "Emergence of splits and collective turns in pigeon flocks under predation"._

 The new model includes a stochastically predefined and discrete escape maneuver of prey individuals as a respond to the predator-agent.